wincsw/ENGG1340-Project-Group-188/README.md

   - Data structures for storing game status

-    Self-defined data structure `item` will be used to store the infomation of the items.
+    Self-defined data structure `item` will be used to store the information of the items, which data structure of `array` and data types of `string` and `int` will be used in the `item` data structure.

   - Dynamic memory management

-    The drawn item will be stored in dynamic memory by `new[]`.
-The memory used to store the drawn cards will be freed after the cards are saved in the Item Pack by `delete[]`.
+    The drawn item will be stored in dynamic memory by `new`.
+The memory used to store the drawn cards will be freed after the cards are saved in the Item Pack by `delete`.

   - Program codes in multiple files

-    Codes of the items' information and the drawing mechanism will be stored in separate files of `data_items.cpp` and `draw_item.cpp`.
+    Codes of all the items' information and the drawing mechanism will be stored in separate files of `data_items.cpp` and `draw_item.cpp`.

 - Random Event